Proven-Paradox/shaper-system/Handbook.md

 #### Ataraxia
 If you have not moved between the beginning of your previous Turn and your current Turn, you may reduce the MP cost of any Spells you cast by your [Hero Tier](#hero-tier) (to a minimum of 0).

-#### Bloodlust
-When you successfully kill or knock out a foe, your next Attack is made at Boon +6.

 #### Curse Resistant
 The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

-#### Dash
-When you move as a Major action, you can choose to move two Squares instead of one.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3 MP.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.